Terms and Conditions of Sale

 13.1 Refunds and exchanges for tickets sold on behalf of Colchester Borough Council will be entirely at the discretion of Colchester Borough Council and the Mercury Theatre Colchester accept no liability for refunds in the event of a cancellation or other failure to deliver.

-13.2 Refunds and exchanges for tickets sold on behalf of Invitation to View will be entirely at the discretion of Invitation to View and the Mercury Theatre Colchester accept no liability for refunds in the event of a cancellation or other failure to deliver.
+13.2 Refunds and exchanges for tickets sold on behalf of other third parties will be entirely at the discretion of the third party and the Mercury Theatre Colchester accept no liability for refunds in the event of a cancellation or other failure to deliver.

 14 THIRD PARTY DATA PROCESSING